cookie-munster/cookie-munster.github.io/_pages/about.md

 <script async src="https://badge.dimensions.ai/badge.js" charset="utf-8"></script>

 I am a person focused on big ideas, who loves thinking and serving people, causes, and institutions I care about.
 I am currently a graduate research student at the Environmental Change Institute at Oxford University.
-I also write and visualize data on the side.
+I also write and visualize data.
 {: .text-left}

 Highlights of my CV are attached below, for more details reach out on social media.